zachleat/bench-framework-markdown/README.md

 View these [results in Chart form on Google Sheets](https://docs.google.com/spreadsheets/d/1wFWKkpNRsToixdGyWeznA8xaUB0ZJggpLiTPLnaeL4k/).

 ### Installation

+This result set was generated on a _MacBook Air (M1, 2020), macOS Monterey 12.5, 16 GB memory_.

 Best time of 5 cold (`npm cache clean --force` before each) installs selected.
 Times shown are in seconds.